NETWAYS/foreman-training/provisioning/06_bootdisk.md

 ### Set the Host "pxe" in "Build" mode and download the host image

 Navigate to the Host view of your virtual machine "pxe" and press "Build", accept the dialog telling you it will delete reports and then download the host image.
+If "Build" warns you about possible errors, edit the host accordingly.

 ### Configure virtual machine to boot from image by adding a "CDROM" device and selecting it as boot media